 At Chobe Park we will be camping in private designated sites with bush ablutions.
 We spend one night in the Savuti area and the following two near Chobe River in the northern part of the game park.

-We enjoy a final morning game drive in the Chobe Park, before taking a ferry across the Zambezi River into Zambia.
-Then we drive to Livingstone on the Zambian side of the famous Victoria Falls (visa required), where we stay in a comfortable lodge for the night.
+We enjoy a final morning game drive in the Chobe Park, then we drive to the famous Victoria Falls (visa required), where we stay in a comfortable lodge for the night.

 This afternoon you are free to visit the world-famous Victoria Falls, the largest sheet of falling water in the world.
 The local Kololo call it Mosi-oa-Tunya, which means 'The Smoke That Thunders' - an apt name for this awe-inspiring natural wonder.

-You can also explore the town of Livingstone and go curio shopping, as well as doing optional activities.
-Optional adventure activities in Livingstone include White Water Rafting down the Zambezi Gorge, Canoeing on the upper Zambezi and Helicopter Flights over Victoria Falls.
-On the last night of this affordable Botswana Camping Safari dinner will be at your own expense at the lodge in Livingstone.
+You can also try some of the many optional activities in Victoria Falls which include White Water Rafting down the Zambezi Gorge, Canoeing on the upper Zambezi and Helicopter Flights over Victoria Falls.
+On the last night of this affordable Botswana Camping Safari dinner will be at your own expense in Victoria Falls.

 Our remarkable Kalahari, Delta, Chobe & Moremi Botswana Safari ends after breakfast on day 17 at around 10h00, bringing this authentic African bush adventure to a close.

 The Central Kalahari Game Reserve protects a vast portion of the semi-arid to arid Kalahari Desert that forms the world's largest sand basin.